 Drivers providing transportation are required to present driver license, proof of current liability insurance, and a completed Archdiocese Volunteer Driver Information form to the homeroom teacher.
-Per the guidelines for all volunteers, they must have viewed the Archdiocesan Sexual Misconduct video and completed a Criminal Background check.
+Per the guidelines for all volunteers, they must have reviewed the Archdiocesan Sexual Misconduct policy and completed the VIRTUS Training and a Criminal Background check.
 Drivers will be considered chaperones and are expected to remain with their assigned group throughout the field trip.
 Unless otherwise approved by the Principal, CHAPERONES MAY NOT BRING CHILDREN FROM OUTSIDE THE HOMEROOM CLASS ON THE FIELD TRIP.
 Parents, legal guardians and grandparents are eligible to chaperone on field trips designated by the classroom teacher.
 Older siblings who have reached their 21st birthday are also eligible to chaperone when space permits.